Simple’s calorie calculator — for your weight loss journey

 How does the calorie calculator work?

 The Dietary Guidelines for Americans recommend around 1,600 to 2,000 daily calories for women and around 2,000 to 3,000 calories for men.
 These are pretty broad estimates.
-To even get close to an accurate personal calorie target, you need to include things like your activity levels, age, height, and weight.
+To even get close to an accurate personal calorie target, you need to include things like your activity levels, age, height, and weight into the equation.

 Can a calorie calculator help you lose weight?